LeatherWang/ueye_cam/README.md

+**Lastest update date: 2018/12/1**

+I have removed the software extrigger for the camera, and add the hareware time sync with a xsens IMU or a odometry.

+The IMU provides one GPIO to output the sync singal (named `SyncOut`) with the clock 400Hz, so I use it to trigger the camera, for details, you can see:[LeatherWang/ethzasl_xsens_driver](https://github.com/LeatherWang/ethzasl_xsens_driver)

+As for the sync with the wheel odometry, I use extra a single chip to resample the odometry data and count, if have received 5 frame data, send one trigger singal to the camera, for the details, you can see: [LeatherWang/slam_car](https://github.com/LeatherWang/slam_car)

+---
 Thanks to Chang Liu's work, I add software external trigger mode, which can save some external trigger circuit, but ROS1.0 is seriously lacking in real-time, so it is better to use ROS2.0 or hardware external trigger mode.

 ---